 MIC is a linked provider of the University of Limerick.
-This means that, based upon the terms of a Memorandum of Understanding between the two institutions, UL is the designated awarding body (DAB) for all higher education programmes at MIC, save where other arrangements are jointly agreed by UL and MIC.
-As a linked provider of UL, MIC is subject to review and external quality assurance by UL.
+This means that, based upon the terms of a Memorandum of Understanding(MoU) between the two institutions, UL is the designated awarding body (DAB) for all higher education programmes at MIC, save where other arrangements are jointly agreed by UL and MIC.
+The relationship between MIC and the UL is largely framed within the inter-institutional MoU and the quality assurance and enhancement (QAE) oversight arrangements articulated in the University of Limerick Linked Provider Framework.
+As a linked provider of UL, MIC is subject to review and external quality assurance by UL or, if requested, Quality and Qualifications Ireland (QQI).
 MIC is also subject directly to QQI for the review and oversight of Access, Transfer and Progression arrangements.